Ⅱ. Good Charity, Bad Charity?

 It is estimated that tobacco could kill a billion people globally during the present century.
 Philanthropists are investing hundreds of millions of dollars in educational efforts to head off many of those deaths.
 Dangerous roads that kill thousands of people in developing countries every year are another area where donors have recently started working creatively to save lives.

 Philanthropy doesn’t just fill bellies and fill pockets.
 It also fills heads with productive knowledge, and souls with inspiration and ideas.
-Education, religion, giving to culture and the arts are primeval philanthropic imperatives.
+Education, religion, culture, and the arts are primeval philanthropic imperatives.

 Philanthropy is, for instance, the central factor behind the greatness of American universities.
 Donors like Mary Garrett didn’t just give the money to create learning citadels (in her case, the Johns Hopkins medical school), they also demanded business-like procedures and reforms that separated U.S. colleges from their European predecessors.
 Garrett insisted, in return for her support, that Hopkins raise academic standards, and accept women into its medical school on equal footing with men, making it the first place those two things were accomplished.